Latest Report: The Gartner® Market Guide for IT Vendor Risk Management Solutions

-In April 2022, the Canadian Government Office of the Superintendent of Financial Institutions (OSFI) issued a draft of Third-Party Risk Management Guideline B-10, which addresses the operational and financial risks associated with vendor and supplier relationships.
+In April 2023, the Canadian Government Office of the Superintendent of Financial Institutions (OSFI) finalized the Third-Party Risk Management Guideline B-10, which addresses the operational and financial risks associated with vendor and supplier relationships.

 Guideline B-10 sets expectations for federally regulated financial institutions (FRFIs) to manage risks associated with third-party arrangements.
-It is applicable to all FRFIs, except for foreign bank branches and foreign insurance company branches.
 The Guideline states:

 “To that end, FRFIs are required to provide to OSFI, upon request, information related to their business and strategic arrangements with third parties, risk management, and control environments, to support supervisory monitoring and review work.
-OSFI expects to be promptly notified of substantive issues affecting the soundness of the FRFI due to a third-party arrangement.”
+OSFI expects to be promptly notified of substantive issues affecting the FRFI’s ability to deliver critical operations due to a third-party arrangement.”

 The guideline also expands the definition of a third party to include more entities like independent professionals, brokers, and utilities, and recommends including all types of third parties in risk assessments.